 When calling ahead, keep the following in mind:

-If you can't communicate to the chef before you get to the restaurant, be sure to let your server know as soon as you are seated and are given menus.
+If you can’t communicate to the chef before you get to the restaurant, be sure to let your server know as soon as you are seated.
 This way, the server can communicate with the chef and other back of the house staff and you can begin working together to determine what you can eat.

 If you don’t get the feeling that the server is taking your allergies seriously or doesn’t understand the importance of what you are saying, ask to speak with the chef.
 If you get the same feeling from the chef, you might be better off going elsewhere.

-Some of the chefs on the forums said that people don't always share the information about their allergies until they have received their meal.
+Some of the chefs on the forums said that people don’t always share the information about their allergies until they have received their meal.
 Do not do this!
-Not only will you have to wait even longer to get your meal but the chef will not be happy with you.
-I don't know about you but I want the chef preparing my food to be doing so with love, not anger and frustration!
+Not only will you have to wait even longer to get your meal but it’s frustrating for the staff.

 Chef cards are a handy tool when eating out with food allergies.
 Read more about chef cards and find out how to get one!